jrjones/blog.jrj.org/pages/what-i-use.md

         <h2>TV: <em>Vizio M Series</em></h2>
         <p>I did a lot of research before buying a TV, and wound up settling on the Vizio M series because I wanted the active LED backlight zones.
 There are slightly better TVs for two or three times more money, but there wasn’t anything that approached the picture quality of the Vizio M anywhere near the same price point.
 Given the layout of our living room, we went with 55” and I’m extremely happy with the purchase.</p>
         <p>Why not 4K?
-Mainly because there’s no content yet.
-By the time content starts showing up it will be time for me to buy a new TV.
+Mainly because when I bought there was no content yet.
 Also, given screen size vs. the distance we sit from the set, we would not see a material improvement moving to 4K.
-4K just doesn’t survive cost/benefit analysis… yet.
-Indeed, I doubt I will be interested in the first generation of 4K content unless it’s very high bitrate.</p>
+(I do have a 4K TV in my office, but it's larger (65" instead of 55") and I often view it from a closer distance than in the living room.</p>
         <p>I do not use any of the Smart TV features.
 Indeed, I strongly prefer to have this kind of functionality in a separate box which can be replaced and upgraded far more frequently than the TV itself.
 I think Smart TVs are dumb, but it’s getting hard to buy a decent TV that doesn’t have this functionality.
 At least it’s easy to ignore.</p>
         <p>Downstairs in the basement, we have a 40” Samsung hooked up to the Xbox, and with a Vizeo soundbar.
 It gets used for gaming and playing music while we play billiards.</p>
-        <p>In my home office I have a Sony 4K HDR TV that is hooked up to a Comcast X1 box and an Apple TV.</p>
+        <p>In my home office I have a Sony 4K HDR TV that is hooked up to a Comcast X1 box and an Apple TV.
+It's definitely the best TV in the house... at some point I plan to buy an 4K OLED for the living room, I just haven't gotten around to it yet.</p>

         <h2>Home Theater Sound: <em>Bose Acoustamass 15</em></h2>
         <p>When we moved into the house, the previous owner had left a set of Bose Acoustimass 15 speakers hooked up in the living room (left/right, center, surround, and subwoofer.)
 I haven’t gotten around to replacing them because they sound fine.
 They are *definitely* not what I would choose if I was spending my own money, but I’m not in a big hurry to replace them.
 They are hooked up to a Sony STR-DH740 receiver, which is capable of 7.2 surround and 4K, so I won't have to replace it any time soon.</p>